data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Data Vault - Loading Satellite tables.md

 The only difference to the specified ETL template is any business logic required in the mappings towards the Interpretation Area Satellite tables.

 ## Structure
 The ETL process can be described as a slowly changing dimension / history update of all attributes except the business key (which is stored in the Hub table).
 This is explained in the following diagram.
-Most attribute values, including some of the OMD values are copied from the Staging Area table.
+Most attribute values, including some of the ETL process control values are copied from the Staging Area table.
 This includes:
-OMD_INSERT_DATETIME (used for the target OMD_EFFECTIVE_DATE and OMD_UPDATE_DATETIME attributes).
+Load Date / Time Stamp (used for the target Effective Date / Time and potentially the Update Date / TimeE attributes).
-OMD_SOURCE_ROW_ID.
+Source Row Id.
-The following diagram will detail this process and address how the other OMD attributes are handled.
+The following diagram will detail this process and address how the other ETL process control attributes are handled.

  Business Insights > Design Pattern 009 - Data Vault - Loading Satellite Tables > BI Docs.png